-1 Braiding Indigenous Science with Western Science Gloria Snively and Wanosts'a7 Lorna Williams
+Gloria Snively and Wanosts'a7 Lorna Williams

-(Portions of this chapter were previously published in Book 1, Updated August 2018)
+This chapter was published in Book 1, Updated August 2018

 One aim of teaching conventional school science is to enrich all students' lives by conveying how academic scientists understand nature.
 Some students enjoy understanding their world in a way similar to their science teachers.
 They share a scientific worldview and enjoy the challenge of the academic mindset as they learn the standards of a scientific discipline.
 Science-oriented students want to think, talk, and believe the way academic scientists do.
 Some will eventually become doctors, science teachers, scientists, or engineers.